Passive Intermodulation Distortion (PIM): Causes and Mitigation

 What is PIM?

-As mentioned if we overdrive the amplifier we might land into few dB of more power but will result into these IMD problems which will generate the intermodulation interference.
-The intermodulation distortion have following three types namely receiver produced IMD, transmitter produced IMD and Passive IMD.
+As mentioned, if we overdrive the amplifier, we might land into a few dB of more power but will result in these IMD problems which will generate intermodulation interference.

 How to minimize or mitigate PIM